dustywhite7/Econ8320/SlidesCode/4 - Factoring and Debugging.md

 <br>

 - **Debugging** is critical, since our code will not work if it contains bugs.
-At the very least, it will not work as we expect it to
+At the very least, it will not work as we want/expect it to
 - **Unit Testing** is how we understand where our code fails to prepare for any possible case that could occur
 	- We need this if we want to prevent "Garbage In, Garbage Out" problems in the future